ansys/pyensight/doc/source/calc_functions.rst

 Vel_z = Velocity[Z] = z-component of the velocity vector

-then calculate the gradient using the intermediate variable:
+Then calculate the gradients using the intermediate variable:

 Grad_Vel_x = Grad(any parts, Vel_x) = gradient of x component Velocity

 Grad_Vel_y = Grad(any parts, Vel_y) = gradient of y component Velocity

 Grad_Vel_z = Grad(any parts, Vel_z) = gradient of z component Velocity

-with
+with:

 Velocity = velocity vector variable

 .. note::
-    A common mistake is to try to calculate the Gradient from the component of the velocity without using the intermediate Vel_x, Vel_y, and Vel_z variables.
-For example this is wrong and will use only the velocity magnitude:
+    A common mistake is to try to calculate the gradient from the component of the velocity without using the intermediate ``Vel_x``, ``Vel_y``, and ``Vel_z`` variables.
+For example, the following calculation is wrong.
+    It uses only the velocity magnitude.

     Grad_Vel_x = Grad(any parts, Velocity[X])

-    This is a User-Defined Math Function (UDMF) which may be modified and recompiled by the user.
-Please see the EnSight Interface Manual for more details.
+    This is a **User-Defined Math Function (UDMF)**, which you may modify and recompile.
+For more information, see the *EnSight Interface Manual*.

 .. admonition::  Algorithm: Q_criteria

     The three gradient vectors of the components of the velocity vector constitute the velocity gradient tensor.
-Using the 9 components of this (anti-symmetric) velocity gradient tensor, Lv, construct both the symmetric, :math:`S` , and the anti-symmetric, :math:`\Omega` , parts of the velocity gradient tensor, the :math:`Q`  criteria is established as follows.
+Using the nine components of this (antisymmetric) velocity gradient tensor, ``Lv``, construct both the symmetric, :math:`S` , and antisymmetric, :math:`\Omega`, parts of the velocity gradient tensor, the :math:`Q` criteria is established as follows.

     :math:`\nabla \nu =S+\Omega`